 That last one might be hard but remember you’re in a workplace and we’re all adults.
 You can do it!
 And your mates will understand.

-With the 4Ds, combined with the 4 Quadrants in full swing, you’ll be focused, working strategically, and working on stuff that’s actually adding value.
+With the 4Ds, combined with the 4 Quadrants in full swing, you’ll be focused, working strategically, and working on stuff that’s actually more productive and adding value.
 The best part though?
 You’ll leave work when you should.
 And you’ll step out with that awesome feeling of accomplishment, rather than that horrible feeling of ‘ugh, I did it again’.

 What are your workday planning habits like?
 Are you trying to be more productive?